 - The HTML Reference ID field stores the response in order to make it available for use outside of Interact, for example in CSS or application extensions.
 A unique name is automatically assigned to this field by default, but you can assign a more descriptive name to make it easier to identify.

-If no Collection of Images variable types currently exist, you will be prompted to create one when you click the Saved Selection line:
+If no Collection of Image variable types currently exist, you'll be prompted to create one when you click the Saved Selection line.

-Note: Once ten photos have been selected, the Add icon is automatically hidden.
+Note: After the maximum number of photos have been selected for upload, the Add icon is automatically hidden.

 Additional user options are available according to the application type running: